sonata-nfv/tng-vnv-tee/README.md

 ## What it is

 The TEE is responsible for the execution of individual test plans generated from the LCM.
-Currently it supports 3 test plugin types
+Currently it supports 3 test plugin types:

-- bash tester A general bash script executor
+1. _bash tester_ - A general bash script executor
-- wrk tester A test plugin developed to report results from the [WRK](https://github.com/wg/wrk) benchmark application
+1. _wrk tester_ - A test plugin developed to report results from the [WRK](https://github.com/wg/wrk) benchmark application
-- TTCN-3 tester A test adapter designed to run [TTCN-3](http://www.ttcn-3.org/) scripts
+1. _TTCN-3 tester_ - A test adapter designed to run [TTCN-3](http://www.ttcn-3.org/) scripts

 <p align="center"><img src="https://raw.githubusercontent.com/wiki/sonata-nfv/tng-vnv-lcm/images/v40-release-lcm.png" /></p>

-More detail on how to use these plugins are given in the [wiki](https://github.com/sonata-nfv/tng-vnv-tee/wiki/Test-Execution-Engine-tester-support)
+More details on how to use these plugins are available in the [wiki](https://github.com/sonata-nfv/tng-vnv-tee/wiki/Test-Execution-Engine-tester-support)

 ## Build from source code